energysistem/manuals/42805-Energy_CE1/en/09-control_de_llamadas.md

 ## Call control

-You will be able to control your calls from one earphone if you pair your *Energy Earphones CE1 Bluetooth* with your mobile phone.
+You will be able to control your calls from your earphones if you pair your *Energy Earphones CE1 Bluetooth* with your mobile phone.

 ### Answer a call
 You can answer a call by pressing the *MULTIFUNCTION* (1), *VOLUME -* (3) or *VOLUME +* (2) button once.